Somali people: Music

-Somalis have a rich musical heritage centered on traditional Somali folklore.
+Somali music is a traditional and contemporary art form that plays an important role in cultural expression and social communication.
 Most Somali songs are pentatonic.
 That is, they only use five pitches per octave in contrast to a heptatonic (seven note) scale, such as the major scale.
-At first listen, Somali music might be mistaken for the sounds of nearby regions such as Ethiopia, Sudan or Arabia, but it is ultimately recognizable by its own unique tunes and styles.
+At first listen, Somali music might be mistaken for the sounds of nearby regions such as Ethiopia, Sudan or Arabia, it is distinguished by its unique melodic structures and performance practices.
 Somali songs are usually the product of collaboration between lyricists (midho), songwriters (laxan) and singers (Codka or "voice").